SensorTeam/website/README.md

 ## Setup

 1. Run `bundle install` to install the necessary gems.
-2. Preview the site locally using `jekyll serve`.
+2. Preview the site locally by running the script in `scripts/serve.sh`.